SKYWARE-Group/Skyware.Text.Encoding/README.md

 Non-standard encodings for .NET platform.

-Currently implemented encoding is MIK (МИК, an 8-bit Cyrillic code page used in DOS and devices.)
+Currently implemented encoding is MIK (bulgarian "МИК", an 8-bit Cyrillic code page used in DOS and devices.)